Florida's magical spillway fishing for MONSTER Snook.

 As freshwater bait passes through the spillway, it's subjected to enormous turbulence.
 The rough water proceeds to disorient and injure the bait, making it an easy meal for snook.
 Turbulent water also stirs up large amounts of sediment, creating a patina to the water color and making it difficult for baitfish to see and avoid snook.

 Snook, on the other hand, use the dirty water as an advantage.
 They possess an excellent directional locating system that enables them to find prey even in pitch darkness.
 The prominently indicated black lateral stripe on each side is a sensory organ that enables them to detect even the most trivial vibrations in the water.
-Snook are one of the few species in the world that doesn't have to see their prey, they can feel it with their ultra sensitive lateral line.
+Snook are one of the few species in the world that don't have to see their prey, they can feel it with their ultra sensitive lateral line.

 Primarily a nocturnal feeder, snook are ambush predators and will stage up on any eddy point created by a piece of structure.
 In this case, the spillway is a massive structure where fish will typical sit right at the gate opening when the pumps are off.
 When activated, everything shifts back accordingly to the strength of the water flow.
 If one gate is opened, there will most likely be a few fish 10-20 ft down current of the gate mouth.
 Several gates flowing will push fish down current and may be staged up several hundred feet down current.
 Look for key points where the water flow breaks as this where snook will most likely be conserving their energy to strike an easy meal cruising by.